Crisis 22

 The same disconnect between understanding and reality seems to haunt Russian acceptance of Putin’s special operation to ‘liberate Ukraine from Nazis and to counter Western aggression.’
 When will Russians see through the scam?
 More crucially, when will they unveil and oppose the system which allows for such a scam?
 Russians in 1842 had a hard time seeing beyond the imperialist czar & serf system; Russians in 2024 struggle to see through the imperialist autocrat & voter system.
 Their lack of real, systemic political engagement leads them to condone a president who silences (and kills) his political opponents, who runs an undemocratic system of FSB agents and oligarchs, and who wages war on his Slavic brothers.

-The only way that the Kremlin’s system and Putin’s war make sense is from the point of view of colonialism, authoritarianism, and imperialism.
-Yet this runs counter to Putin’s rhetoric, in which the West is thrown back in time and is projected as the colonial and imperialistic enemy of free nations.
+The only way that the Kremlin’s system and Putin’s war make sense is from the point of view of authoritarianism, colonialism, and imperialism.
+This of course runs counter to Putin’s rhetoric, in which the West is thrown back in time and is projected as the colonial and imperialistic enemy of free nations.
 To see through this projection may be a painful awakening.
 Piercing through the manipulations and lies, Russians may experience a shocking cognitive dissonance in which they see themselves to be the opposite of what they thought they were.

 For whatever combination of reasons, few Russians are able to understand, expose, and confront the destruction that’s being done in the name of their country.
 As I write this paragraph, on July 8, 2024, Russia has just hit a children’s hospital in Kiev with a KH-101 cruise missile.
 Instead of opposing such atrocities, Russians listen to denials and distortions, wrapped in nonsense and poppycock about Mother Russia, Nazis in the Ukrainian government, NATO encroachment, the greatness of the Russian people, a Jewish Nazi president, etc.